Soy sauce chicken

 Soy sauce chicken is a traditional Cantonese cuisine dish made of chicken cooked with soy sauce.
-It is considered as a siu mei dish in Hong Kong.
+It is considered a siu mei dish in Hong Kong.

 Another Cantonese dish, white cut chicken, often served with a salty ginger-onion paste, is more savoured for the taste of the meat, where the freshness of the chicken is noticeable.

 Singapore's Hong Kong Soya Sauce Chicken Rice and Noodle, formerly the cheapest Michelin-starred restaurant in the world (having lost its star in 2021), specializes in this dish and offers it for the equivalent of US$2.